 About

-I am a multidisciplinary artist working in ecological sculpture and theatrical design.
+I am a multidisciplinary artist working in ecological sculpture, theatrical design, and performance.

 I grew up between the woods of upstate New York and Kansai, Japan.
-In Washington County NY, new growth forests have retaken agricultural farmland.
-In my neighborhood outside Kyoto, ancient bamboo groves are constantly pushed back by condominiums.
+In Washington County, NY, new growth forests have retaken agricultural farmland.
+In my neighborhood outside Kyoto, ancient bamboo groves are frequently bulldozed for condominiums.

 Across environments on the fringes of economic “development,” I seek to propel my audience toward ecological responsibility.
-The tools of theatrical worldbuilding situate spectators as active participants in their surroundings; the landscape casts us all as stewards.
-I adapt and reuse overlooked growth and waste into sensory installations and live performance.
+The tools of theatrical worldbuilding situate spectators as active participants in their surroundings.
+The landscape casts us all as stewards.
+I glean sculptural materials from dominant growth, adapting detritus into sensory installations and live performance.

 Plants and animals experience human alterations, including art, on their own timescales.
 The new land art is non-extractive, playful, and supports the neglected habitats of our ecological inheritance.
-As I learn and perform remediation, my work initiates acts of social and environmental change.
+As I learn and practice botanical remediation, my work initiates social and environmental change.

 sendcritiques